-Jesus Christ, if he has any basis in history, can be understood as a Jew, or very possibly a composite Jewish figure, who inherited a long tradition of evolving religious mythology that, by his time, included messianic, apocalyptic and related themes, but without the non-Jewish concept of a promised savior as a virgin-born Son of God (see DR-1 to DR-12).
-According to most critical scholars in the field, this historical/composite Jew did not present himself as God’s literal son or an otherworldly Christ, but was a thoroughly Jewish prophet/sage who, like other figures of that period, was persecuted or killed for challenging Roman rule by preaching the kingdom of God on earth.
-Certain New Testament passages support this view in suggesting that Jesus helped initiate the same type of resistance movement as the following contemporaneous Jews:
+Jesus Christ, if he has any basis in history, can be understood as a Jew, or very possibly a composite Jewish figure, who inherited a tradition of evolving religious mythology that, by his time, included messianic, apocalyptic and related themes, but without the non-Jewish concept of a promised savior as a virgin-born Son of God (see DR-1 to DR-12).
+According to most critical scholars in the field, this historical/composite Jew did not present himself as God’s literal son or an otherworldly Christ, but was a Jewish prophet/sage who, like other figures of that period, was persecuted for challenging Roman rule by preaching the kingdom of God on earth.
+Certain New Testament passages lend support to this position in suggesting that Jesus helped to initiate a resistance movement similar to ones led by the following contemporaneous Jews:

 Judas the Galilean

 Yet, in the next verse, the judge compares Jesus’ followers to those of Judas the Galilean, a failed messianic leader and founder of the revolutionary Zealots – not to be confused with Jesus’ apostle Judas Iscariot, though Iscariot might be a Zealot term for political assassin.
-Whether or not Jesus was violent, the New Testament records that he had one or more Zealots among his chosen apostles (Luke 6:13-16), that one of them used a sword violently (John 18:10), and that Jesus required other disciples to carry swords (Luke 22:36-38).
-Paralleling proto-Zealot and Zealot revolts, Jesus reportedly organized a triumphal entry into Jerusalem, took charge of the temple as an economic centre of Roman-Jewish collaboration, was considered an atoning martyr vindicated by resurrection, had martyred followers, and in dynastic fashion, having succeeded “cousin” John the Baptist, was succeeded in turn by “brothers,” James and then Simon – not by Peter and the corrupt Romanized papacy with its own proven violence.
+Whether or not Jesus was violent, the New Testament records that he had one or more Zealots among his chosen apostles (Luke 6:13-16), that Jesus required disciples to carry swords (Luke 22:36-38), and that one of them used a sword quite violently (John 18:10).
+Paralleling proto-Zealot and Zealot revolts, Jesus reportedly organized a triumphal entry into Jerusalem, took charge of the temple as a known economic centre of Roman-Jewish collaboration, was considered an atoning martyr vindicated by resurrection, had martyred followers, and in dynastic fashion, having succeeded “cousin” John the Baptist, was succeeded in turn by “brothers,” James and then Simon – not by Peter and the corrupt Romanized papacy with its own proven violence.
 Later orthodox Jews known as the Ebionites, invoking James against Paul, accepted Jesus as a non-divine messiah.